-By the end of the didactic year, the student must:
+By the end of the didactic year, the student MUST:

-- Obtain a grade of 79% or higher on each assessment in each course.
-Incomplete grades (I) are not allowed. - Obtain a final grade of 79% or higher for each course. - Obtain a PASS in the assessments or courses that utilize the PASS/NO CREDIT grading system. - Obtain a cumulative end-of-term GPA of 3.0 or higher. - Successfully complete any required remediations. - Obtain and maintain BLS & ACLS certification (provided by the PA program).
-Certifications must remain valid through graduation from the program. - Submit proof of immunization and physical exam requirements. - Meet all requirements for attendance.

-- Comply with professional expectations and demonstrate academic integrity throughout the didactic year. - Comply with all policies and procedures published by CUAA and those of the Physician Assistant Program. - Successful completion of the Didactic Year Summative Assessment.
+- Obtain a final grade of 79% or higher for each course OR be in compliance with the probation policy as outlined in Section 8.1.1.
+All assignments and assessments must be completed in all courses by their specified deadlines.
+Incomplete grades (I) are not allowed. - Obtain a PASS in the assessments or courses that utilize the PASS/NO CREDIT grading system. - Maintain a cumulative end-of-term GPA of 3.0 or higher. - Successfully complete any required remediations. - Obtain and maintain BLS & ACLS certification (provided by the PA program) per American Heart Association standards.
+Certifications must remain valid through graduation from the program. - Maintain proof of immunization and physical exam requirements. - Meet all requirements for attendance (outlined in Section 8.2) - Comply with professionalism expectations and demonstrate academic integrity throughout the didactic year. - Comply with all policies and procedures published by CUAA and those of the Physician Assistant Program. - Successfully complete the Didactic Year Summative Assessment.

-Note: All students will participate in the summative evaluation of didactic education in the last month of the last semester of the didactic year to demonstrate competency in the knowledge deemed requisite to beginning the clinical year.
-The students who failed the summative assessment will be given a chance for one-time remediation.
-Any student failing the remediation of the summative evaluation will be referred to the SPC for dismissal from the program.
+Note: All students will participate in the summative evaluation of didactic education in the last semester of the didactic year to demonstrate competency in the medical knowledge as well as the clinical and technical skills needed for progression to the clinical year.
+A student who fails any component of the didactic summative assessment will be given a chance of one-time remediation of that component.
+Any student failing the remediation of any component of the didactic summative evaluation will be referred to the SPC for dismissal from the program.